 You should read the following selected historical consolidated financial data together with Envestnet's financial statements and related notes and the "Management's Discussion and Analysis of Financial Condition and Results of Operations" sections of Envestnet's periodic reports incorporated by reference in this proxy statement/prospectus.
-Envestnet derived the data for the years ended December 31, 2012 and as of December 31, 2014 and 2013 from its audited consolidated financial statements incorporated by reference herein.
+Envestnet derived the data for the years ended December 31, 2014, 2013 and 2012 and as of December 31, 2014 and 2013 from its audited consolidated financial statements incorporated by reference herein.
 Envestnet derived the data for the years ended December 31, 2011 and 2010 and as of December 31, 2012, 2011 and 2010 from its audited consolidated financial statements not incorporated by reference herein.
-Envestnet derived the selected data for the six months ended June 30, 2015 and 2014 from its unaudited condensed consolidated financial statement data has been prepared on a basis consistent with Envestnet's audited financial statements and includes, in the opinion of Envestnet's management, all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of Envestnet's financial position and results of operations for these periods.
-Envestnet's historical results for any prior period are not necessarily indicative of results to be expected in any future period, and its results for any interim period are not necessarily indicative of results for a full fiscal year.
+Envestnet derived the selected data for the six months ended June 30, 2015 and 2014 from its unaudited condensed consolidated financial statements.
+The unaudited condensed consolidated financial statements and includes, in the opinion of Envestnet's management, all adjustments, consisting only of normal recurring adjustments, necessarily indicative of results for any prior period are not necessarily indicative of results for a full fiscal year.
 The data should be read in conjunction with the consolidated financial statements, related notes and other financial information incorporated by reference in this proxy statement/prospectus.